teivah/designdeck/design.md

 Each transaction has a corresponding compensation action to undo its changes

 Usually, a Saga is implemented with an orchestrator that manages the execution of the transactions and handles the compensations if needed

+## Scalability

+System's ability to cope with increased load

 ## Source of truth